|

 The Moon′s Elliptical Orbit

-The orbit of the Moon around the Earth is elliptical in shape, with an average eccentricity of 0.0549, which is closer to a circle than most of the other planet orbits in our solar system.
+The orbit of the Moon around the Earth is elliptical in shape, with an average eccentricity of 0.0549, which is closer to a circle than most of the other planet orbits within our solar system.
+The Apparent size, as shown in the above drawing means As Seen From Earth.

 |